-Recurring occurrences of acute or chronic mental health issues beyond the 13 sick leave days, including health concerns that involve regular therapy, counseling, or medical attention, should be discussed with the advisor, and appropriate accommodations should be arranged after consulting with OAE (the campus Office of Access and Equity) and DRES (the campus Division of Disability Resources & Educational Services).
+Recurring occurrences of acute or chronic mental health issues beyond the 6.5 sick leave days, including health concerns that involve regular therapy, counseling, or medical attention, should be discussed with the advisor, and appropriate accommodations should be arranged after consulting with OAE and DRES.
 If a student cannot reach an agreement with their advisor on proper accommodations, then they should arrange for a meeting with the Director of Graduate Studies.